Videos

 What does ORAFOL recommend when performing a wet application with its products?

-Wet applications are typically recommended for large surface applications on glass.
-Wet applications should only be done in ambient temperature environments of at least +60° F. For wet applications, ORAFOL recommends using a medium-tack application tape.
-After the application fluid has had ample time to dry, remove the application tape carefully at a 180° angle.
-Newly applied graphics should remain in the application environment for at least 24 hours to promote uniform adhesion characteristics and allow any residual moisture to evaporate.
-(Recommended ingredients for wet application fluid: one tsp. of traditional Joy® or Dawn® dish detergent to one quart of water.
+Wet applications are typically recommended for large surface applications of solvent-based adhesive products being applied to architectural glass and windows.
+We applications should only be done in ambient temperature environments of at least 60°F. For wet applications, ORAFOL Americas recommends using a medium-tack application tape when applicable for plotter cut graphics.
+After the application fluid has had ample time to dry, remove the application tape carefully at a 180° angle. newly applied graphics should remain in the application environment for at least 24 hours to promote uniform adhesion characteristics and allow any residual moisture to evaporate.
+(Recommended ingredients for wet application fluid: one tsp. of traditional Joy® or Dawn® dish detergent to on quart (32 fl oz.) of water.
 Detergent should not contain moisturizers, lotions, or bleaching agents.)
-Wet applications are not recommended or warranted when applying material with dispersion water-based adhesive systems, ORACAL® Metallic films, ORALITE®/Reflexite® series films, CommandForm™ or RapidAir® technology.
-Windex® or other glass and surface cleaners should never be used as an application fluid.
-Contact ORAFOL Product Technical Support for further information.
+Wet applications are not recommended or warranted when applying material with dispersion water-based adhesive systems such as ORAMASK®, ORACAL®, ORAJET® or ORALITE®; or films with RapidAir egress technology such as ORACAL®, ORAJET®, or ORALITE®.
+Ammonia-based products or other glass and surface cleaners should never be used to clean a substrate or as an application fluid for vinyl installation.
+Wet applications should only be used on clean, smooth, and non-porous surfaces.

 How long should I wait before applying ORAFOL materials over One Shot® enamel paints on MDO board?